 - Small group work with a teacher or well-trained learning support assistant (LSA)

-- The purchase of specific 'catch up' programmes, including Lexia and Toe by Toe for reading and Plus 1 and Power of 2 for Maths.
+- The purchase of specific 'catch up' programmes, including X-code and Toe by Toe for reading and Plus 1 and Power of 2 for Maths

-- The purchase of further books for the intervention reading scheme
+- The purchase of reading books for the intervention reading scheme

 - Piano tuition

 - Financial support for uniform, school trips, residential visits, after school clubs and external sports coaching.

 - Attendance rose to 96.6% (just above national average)

 - All PP children made progress over the year, 88% made expected progress from Foundation Stage or Year 2, where data existed

 - Gaps in attainment between PP children and other children diminished, in all but 1 case, where they existed.

 - 60% achieved the 'expected standard' or were just slightly below at the end of the year

 - In Y6, 100% achieved the 'expected standard' and 50% achieved 'greater depth standard in Reading, Writing and Maths